Emma Hartvig

 Information

-Emma Hartvig (b.1990) is an artist who is best known for her portraits of women.
+Emma Hartvig (b.1990) is a photographic artist best known for her portraits of women.
 The work is highly influenced by her desire to understand the parallels between solitude, intimacy and identity - through her use of the cinematic, performative and theatrical.
-The figurative elements of her work is an ongoing study of the power and complexity in female representation with an attempt to remove stigma and sexualization around nudity, and put focus on women's own self-perception.
+An extensive interest lies in the public versus the private persona, and the different ways we reveal and conceal ourselves.

 Emma Hartvig's photography, with its cinematic quality and keen eye for detail, narrative depth, and emotional resonance, captures more than just moments; it delves into the stories behind the subjects, often with a profound commentary on the political and social roles of women.
 Hartvig’s work, characterized by its aesthetic finesse and thematic boldness in addressing nudity, offers a compelling exploration of femininity, identity, and the dynamics of power and vulnerability, making her a notable voice in contemporary photography.